-This team is responsible for greeting all RMC attendees at the entrance gate, ensuring that they find their parking space, and park in accordance to our parking map.
-Team members will also assist attendees in parking in our day parking, overnight parking, and designated RV and car camping spots.
+This team is responsible for greeting all RMC attendees at the entrance gate, ensuring that they find their parking space, and park in accordance to our parking map and their registration.

-This essential team plays plans out the time, place, and tasks for our many wonderful volunteers.
-They communicate with volunteers via email before the event and ensure that volunteers show up for their shifts, as overseen by the Volunteer Coordination Lead, Kelsey.
+This essential team plans out the time, place, and tasks for our many wonderful volunteers.
+They communicate with volunteers via email before the event and ensure that volunteers show up for their shifts, as overseen by the Volunteer Coordination Lead.